Spencerx/dscreate/README.rst

 .. _creating-a-lesson:

-Creating A Directory Split Lesson
+Creating an Inline Split Lesson
 ==================

 **The overall proccess looks like this**